cotes2020/jekyll-theme-chirpy/_posts/00Basic/VMandContainer/2020-11-26-Kubernetes.md

 - create VM box on laptop
 - nodes runs in CM
 - master and node on one node
-- 1 node K8s cluser
+- 1 node K8s cluster
 - for testing

 ![Screen Shot 2022-04-05 at 12.46.15](https://i.imgur.com/OCzNoKX.png)